Skip to content

 Good printers will also print in very high definition and have a very large dynamic of colors.

-I believe that a professional photo print, on argentic paper (RC paper), is what is today the best for the wedding album.
+I believe that a professional photo print, on RC paper (Resin Coated), is what is today the best for the wedding album.
 Indeed, RC paper provides a huge definition, a wide range of colors, and is water resistant.
-It will last in time.
-Chose a paper with a pearl texture, and you will forget finger prints.
+It will last decades or even centuries.
+Choose a paper with a pearl texture, and you will forget fingerprints.

 argentic photo paper album